 2. Before you leave

-Before hitting the road on your Eco-friendly road trip, make sure you haven’t left anything on standby, and unplug appliances which might use up unnecessary electricity.
+Before hitting the road on your Eco-friendly road trip, make sure you haven’t left anything on standby, and unplug appliances that might use up unnecessary electricity.

 It’s important to think about the things we don’t usually consider, like leaving the television on standby or an electric toothbrush plugged into the charger.